 Provide a forum for project leaders to regularly meet, discuss, and jointly plan the operations and direction of their detectors and experimental gravitational-wave physics generally

-The goal of this roadmap is to serve the international gravitational wave community and its stakeholders as a tool for the development of capabilities and facilities needed to address the exciting scientific opportunities on the intermediate and long-term horizons.
+Like its 2010 predecessor, the goal of the 2021 GWIC Roadmap is to serve the international gravitational wave community and its stakeholders as a tool for the development of capabilities and facilities needed to address the exciting scientific opportunities on the intermediate and long-term horizons.
+The updated roadmap assesses future developments in ground-based, space-based, and pulsar timing array gravitational-wave detectors, surveys the potential for growth in bandwidth and sensitivity of future gravitational-wave detectors, and highlights the science results anticipated to come from these new instruments.